 Pacific Organic Vegetable Lentil & Roasted Red Pepper Soup, Reduced Sodium

 Some of your best weapons against fighting fat are foods high in protein and fiber, and lentil soup has significant amounts of both.
-While Progresso lists tons of nitrites and chemicals in their ingredients, Pacific is packed with protein in this hearty, clean soup.
+While Progresso packs a third of your day’s worth of sodium in just a cup (and nearly twice of Pacific’s offering), Pacific is packed with protein in their hearty, clean soup.

 Amy’s Organic Light in Sodium Minestrone Soup